 Barr Nunn is one of the most successful trucking companies in the business.
 But how well does the carrier pay its drivers?

 Barr Nunn is a little more transparent about their pay rates than other companies in the business.
+We update their stats annually with help from their HR team.

 According to the company, drivers in this sector earn, on average, $86,996 per year.